cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 There might be many ways to achieve this.
 One possible way could be that the current application state also gets backed up (including configuration), so the user only has to create a custom resource for the application and point to the backup.
 The operator would read the configuration, restore the application version and restore the data.
 Another possible solution might be that the user only backed up the data and might have to specify the application version used.
 Nevertheless, in both ways, the operator ensures that the application is up and running afterwards using the data from the backup specified.

 #### Auto-Remediation
-The auto-remediation capability of an operator should ensure that it is able to restore the application from a more complex failed state, which might not be handled or detected by mechanisms as health checks (live and readiness probes).
+The auto-remediation capability of an operator should ensure that it is able to restore the application from a more complex failed state, which might not be handled or detected by mechanisms such as health checks (live and readiness probes).
 Therefore, the operator needs to have a deep understanding of the application.
 This can be achieved by metrics that might indicate application failures or errors, but also by dealing with kubernetes mechanisms like health checks.

 Some examples might be:
 * Rolling back to the last known configuration if a defined amount of pod starts is unsuccessful after a version change.